Best Portable Solar Charger of 2020

 Charge Interruption Recovery

-Some panels, like the BigBlue 28W and the Suntactics S-Charger 14, now come with a built-in auto-restart function.
+Those with a larger surface area also tended to do better in this metric, because there are more cells exposed to the sun at one time.
+This is one of the major benefits of the Powertraveller Falcon 40, which has tons of surface area and a large capacity.
+The BigBlue 28W, which has lots of surface area as well, also comes with a built-in auto-restart function.
 This feature allows the panel to reconnect to your device after being shaded automatically.
-Though the unit will still charge slower in cloudy conditions, this feature will help continue the flow of power in less-than-ideal charging conditions.
+Naturally, the unit will still charge slower in cloudy conditions.
+The auto-restart feature will help to continue the flow of power in less-than-ideal charging conditions.

 Multiple Device Charging Speed

-Models with external storage pockets, like the Powergreen 20W and the Instapark Mercury 10, won us over because their pocket not only protects extra gadgets but also keeps the USB port dry and covered when charging.
-Some of the models, like the Goal Zero Nomad 7, have a mesh pocket, which helps to see what is inside, but also tends to wear out faster than canvas.
-Others, like the Renogy 5W and the Suntactics S-Charger 14 lack pockets, which makes them more streamlined but also harder to keep track of your cables.
-The Renogy 5W's USB port is well-protected on the back of the panel, but the ports on the Suntactics panel are exposed to the elements and often got dirt in them when we propped it up on its side to charge.
+Models with external storage pockets, like the Anker 21W and the ECEEN, won us over because their pocket not only protects extra gadgets but also keeps the USB port dry and covered when charging.
+Some of the models, like the Goal Zero Nomad 14W, had a mesh pocket, which helps to see what is inside, but was so tightly attached to the panel itself that it started to wear out.
+The BioLite 10+ is incredibly durable in its construction.
+We'd like to think the coated panels could be mounted to the roof of your van and last for a good while.

 Weight and Portability

 Deciding on the right solar charger can be an overwhelming task.
-To make it easier to wrap your head around, figure out what you will be using it for, and go from there.
+To make it easier to wrap your head around, you'll want to figure out what you will be using it for, and go from there.
 Are you running a mobile office and need to keep multiple, energy-hungry devices happy?
 Or are you concerned with having a fully charged phone on a weekend excursion?The smaller watt options are going to be less expensive, and often less powerful.
-As you increase the wattage, the panels become more and more efficient.
+As you increase the wattage, the panels typically become more efficient.
 The sky is the limit, but it depends on how much money you are willing to spend.
-We put all 18 of these competitors to the test and found that there are some that perform better than others, and a higher price tag doesn't necessarily mean a better product.
+We narrowed in on the top competitors and put them to the test.
+Some perform better than others, and a higher price tag doesn't necessarily mean a better product.
 We hope that our thorough tests and reviews of these products will be useful to you as you shop around for your new solar charger.

 — Jane Jackson